yanshouwang/bluetooth_low_energy/bluetooth_low_energy/README.md

 Remember to call `await CentralController.setUp()` before use any apis of this plugin.

-*Note*: Bluetooth Low Energy doesn't work on emulators, so use physical devices which has bluetooth features for development.
+*Note:* Bluetooth Low Energy doesn't work on emulators, so use physical devices which has bluetooth features for development.

 ### Android

 Make sure you have a `miniSdkVersion` with 21 or higher in your `android/app/build.gradle` file.

+*Note:* Don't call `getMaximumWriteLength` immediately when connected to a peripheral after Android 13, the `onMtuChanged` callback maybe called with connection events after Android 13, and `getMaximumWriteLength` will call `requestMtu` will also triggered `onMtuChanged`, if you called this before the connection `onMtuChanged`, you will get a fake completion and cause all methods you called before the real `onMtuChanged` triggered will never complete!

 ### iOS and macOS